truce-audio/truce/README.md

 | AU v2  | Yes    | Yes   | Yes        | Yes     |           |           |
 | AU v3  |        | Yes   | Yes        | Yes     |           |           |
 | AAX    |        |       |            |         |           | Yes       |

-> ⚠️ **VST2 is a legacy format and is opt-in per plugin.** Steinberg
-> deprecated the VST2 SDK in 2018.
-Distributing VST2 plugins may require
-> agreement with Steinberg's licensing terms.
-Truce's VST2 support uses
-> a clean-room shim (no Steinberg SDK headers), but the VST trademark and
-> logo are still Steinberg's.
-Enable the `vst2` feature only if you
-> understand the implications.

 ## Examples